Smartphone cameras might be improving rapidly, but there’s still very much a place for the dedicated compact camera.

 The latest models bring long zoom lenses that are very handy for holiday snapping, along with large sensors that help produce better dynamic range and low light performance than your smartphone.

-Right now, the Sony RX100 V is the best overall compact camera you can buy, although we’ll be testing the RX100 VI very soon.
-If you’re a little strapped for cash, or just want something for holiday snaps, then the Panasonic Lumix TZ100 is the best-value compact camera money can buy.
+If that’s (understandably) too expensive, or you just want something for holiday snaps, then the Panasonic Lumix TZ100 is the best-value compact camera money can buy.

 If you’re in the market for a specific style of camera, head to one of our more specific round-ups for more information:

 The Sony RX100 V is our pick for the overall best camera.
 It's small, well specified, hugely customisable and capable of excellent image quality.

 We test for colour – different sensor and camera image processors can interpret colour differently, while this can also shift at different ISO sensitivities.
 We then get down to the nitty-gritty of resolution, with our lab tests showing us exactly how much detail each camera’s sensor can resolve.
 Even though cameras can share identical pixel counts, some perform better than others.
 Then we look at image noise, since different cameras can produce cleaner images at higher ISOs than others.